hiteshbijarniya/blog-site/README.md

 # blog-site
-This is a blog site project
+This is a blog website where users can post and they can see other users post.